1. EPAYMENTS CODE

 We can prevent you from withdrawing funds that are the subject of a mistaken payment where we are required to do so to meet our obligations under the ePayments Code.

 You must provide us with a description of the transaction at the time you make that transaction.
-We record those details of the transaction and give you a receipt number as a record of that transaction for you to refer to in the Volt app as and when you need it.
+We record those details of the transaction and give you a receipt number as a record of that transaction for you to refer to in the Volt app or Partner app as and when you need it.

 We add deposits to your account balance.
 We deduct withdrawals from your account balance.